January 8, 2025

 2. Student Loan Interest Paid by Parents

-If your parents paid your student loan interest, you could still claim the deduction of up to $2,500.
-As long as you're not claimed as a dependent and meet the income limits, the process is straightforward, and the IRS treats this as if you'd paid the interest yourself.
+If your parents paid the interest on your student loans, you might still be eligible to claim a deduction of up to $2,500.
+As long as you’re not claimed as a dependent and meet the income limits, the IRS considers you paid the interest yourself.

 Source: IRS Publication 970, Tax Benefits for Education